 The subject of science relies on a deep understanding of the technical vocabulary.
-We constantly introduce children to new words with meanings which may be either completely unfamiliar to them, or different to their everyday use of the term.
-For example, we have already considered how the word material has a different meaning in science than it does in everyday life
+We constantly introduce children to new words of which the meaning is either completely unfamiliar to them, or is different to the everyday use of the term.
+For example, material, diet and weight.

 If we do not ensure children grasp the meaning of the required vocabulary, this can lead to many of the most common misconceptions children have in the primary science curriculum.

 The EEF Improving Secondary Science report suggests that to develop scientific vocabulary we should:

 - Be aware of the scientific vocabulary demands of the science topic being taught,